ipsilon/eof/spec/eofv0_verkle.md

 ## Goal

-1. Provide the result of the jumpdest analysis of a deployed code as the EOF section.
+Provide the result of the jumpdest analysis of a deployed code as the EOF section.
 During code execution the jumpdest analysis is already available and the answer to the question "is this jump target valid?" can be looked up in the section.
 This allows using 32-byte Verkle Tree code chunks (instead of 31-byte of code + 1 byte of metadata).
-2. EOF-packaged code execution if fully compatible with the legacy code execution.

 ## Specification Draft